-- protect consumers from illness, injury, or death caused by consumption of food; - ensure FBOs implement an effective control system so that food is safe and suitable for consumption; - maintain confidence in domestically and internationally traded food; and - provide information that effectively communicates the principles of food hygiene to food business operators and consumers.
+- protect consumers from illness, injury, or death caused by consumption of food; - ensure FBOs implement an effective control system so that food is safe and suitable for consumption; - maintain confidence in domestically and internationally traded food; and - provide information that effectively communicates the principles of food hygiene to FBOs and consumers.

-FBOs should apply the hygienic practices and food safety principles set out in this document to:
+Roles of competent authorities, food business operators, and consumers FBOs should apply the hygienic practices and food safety principles set out in this document to:

-- develop, implement and verify processes that provide food that is safe and suitable for its intended use: - ensure personnel are competent as appropriate to their job activities; - build a positive food safety culture by demonstrating their commitment to providing safe and suitable food and encouraging appropriate food safety practices; - contribute to maintaining confidence in domestically and internationally traded food; and - ensure that consumers have clear and easily understood information to enable them to identify the presence of food allergens, protect their food from contamination, and prevent the growth/survival of foodborne pathogens by storing, handling and preparing food correctly.
+- develop, implement, and verify processes that provide food that is safe and suitable for its intended use; - ensure personnel are competent as appropriate to their job activities; - build a positive food safety culture by demonstrating commitment to providing safe and suitable food and encouraging appropriate food safety practices; - contribute to maintaining confidence in domestically and internationally traded food; and - ensure that consumers have clear and easily understood information to enable them to identify the presence of food allergens, protect their food from contamination, and prevent the growth/survival of foodborne pathogens by storing, handling, and preparing food correctly.